GaloisInc/helib-demos/simon-writeup.md

 We perform key expansion in plaintext before running any homomorphic encryption.

 Unfortunately, this implementation suffers from an extreme drawback.
 It performs 4 multiplications per round (one in encRound and one in each of the three rotations).
-The first 10 rounds perform
+With L=16, the first 10 rounds perform correctly:
-correctly:

 >    [logs/simon-blocks-L16.log]
 >